Mimi Gibson: Early life

-After the early death of her father, her mother, Agnes Gibson, took Mimi and her sister to Los Angeles.
+After the early death of her father due to a congenital heart condition, her mother, Agnes Gibson, took Mimi and her sister to Los Angeles.

+She started her career as a calendar girl, appearing in postcards and advertisements before turning to movies and TV shows.

 She had an agent before she was 3 years old, and soon thereafter she began appearing in films.
 Her income supported the three of them.

 In 1951, Gibson was designated Miss Glamour in Miniature during ceremonies in Sun Valley.

 Career

 During the 1950s and early 1960s, Gibson appeared in 34 films and approximately 200 television episodes.
 Her film debut came in I'll See You in My Dreams (1951).

 Her last TV roles came as a teenage girlfriend in episodes of My Three Sons in the late 1960s.

 In 1957, she and child actress Evelyn Rudie played the daughters of John Wayne and Maureen O'Hara in The Wings of Eagles.
 Although they had some significant scenes, she and Rudie were not credited.
 The same year she was in the horror B movie The Monster That Challenged the World.

 In 1958, Gibson portrayed Cary Grant's daughter — with Paul Petersen and Charles Herbert playing her brothers — in the romantic comedy Houseboat, which also starred Sophia Loren.
 Gibson said, "I'd like to be remembered for Houseboat.
 Houseboat was fun, wonderful and I loved it".
 After the film was completed, Loren gave Gibson a pendant with a houseboat on one side and "To Mimi from Sophia" on the other.
 Grant gave each of the children a $50 savings bond.

 In 1961, Gibson appeared in The Children's Hour, based on the play by Lillian Hellman.
 Gibson played a schoolgirl at a small private school run by two friends (portrayed by Audrey Hepburn and Shirley MacLaine) who were falsely accused of being in a lesbian relationship which was somewhat risque for its time.
 Gibson said Hepburn was very nice to the girls, but that "Shirley MacLaine despised kids" and would not speak to them.
-That same year, in One Hundred and One Dalmatians, Gibson voiced the puppy named Lucky, alongside Mickey Maga, Barbara Baird, Sandra Abbot, and several other children.
+That same year, in One Hundred and One Dalmatians, Gibson voiced the puppy named Lucky, alongside Mickey Maga, Barbara Beaird, Sandra Abbott, and several other children.
 Gibson became known for this film for her line, "I'm tired and I'm hungry and my tail's froze...and my nose is froze and my ears are froze.
 And my toes are froze."

 On television, Gibson appeared in five Playhouse 90 dramas and many episodes of The Red Skelton Show, as well as some episodes of Whirlybirds, and Leave it to Beaver.

 By age 19, Gibson, along with other acting friends, found it difficult to get roles due to overexposure, and the casting directors were looking for "new faces".